 About will show under your page.
 Try for under 80 characters.

 Facebook really wants your cover photo to have very little text on it.
 For my Facebook Page, I just have an awesome photo I took of the Harbor which is the same image I’m using on my Blog and Twitter headers, too.
-(See Baby Steps to the Tweet to learn how to set that up.)
+(See The Twitter Set Up Guide to learn how to set that up.)

 If your logo isn’t square, make one.
 Have your graphic artist make one.
 All of the social networks require a square photo.
 It’s nothing new.